lukefitzwolfgang/icatproject/ops/icat42/test42/readme.txt

 To trust an additional host use the script trust.sh.
 For example, use the following command:

-./trust.sh domain1
+./trust.sh domain4

 In this case this creates a file called _www_icatproject_org_4081.
 The script test_one.sh uses this file to trust the host.

-When adding a host to the tests and the host does not have a trusted certificate, this script provides an easy way to collect the certificate.
+This script provides an easy way to collect the certificate when adding a host to the tests and the host does not have a trusted certificate.

 - the end -